geodynamics/pylith/docs/user/physics/faults/index.md

 PyLith supports kinematic (prescribed) slip and dynamic (spontaneous) rupture simulations.

 :::{warning}
-Spontaneous rupture is not available in PyLith v3.0; we plan to have it reimplemented in v3.1
+Spontaneous rupture is not available in PyLith v3.0+; we plan to have it reimplemented in v6.0 or v7.0
 :::

 ## Conventions